Italy - Factors to watch on July 21

 For a complete list of diary events in Italy please click on .

-All packets of pasta and rice sold in Italy will have to include labels of origin showing where the produce was grown, the government ruled on Thursday, in a move it said was aimed at protecting local farmers.
+All packets of pasta and rice so0ld in Italy will have to include labels of origin showing where the produce was grown, the government ruled on Thursday, in a move it said was aimed at protecting local farmers.

 Treasury announces sale of CTZ and BTPei bonds, with relative amounts to be auctioned on July 26.

-Banking bailout fund Atlante has effectively lost a 3.4 billion euro ($3.96 billion)investment it made in two Veneto-based lenders after the two banks were liquidated by the government, Quaestio, the manager of Atlante, said on Thursday.
+Banking bailout fund Atlante has effectively lost a 3.4 billion euro ($3.96 billion)investment it made in two Veneto-based lenders after the two banks were liquidated by the government, Quaestio, the manager of Atlante, said on Thursday. (*) Italy's banking sector will lose 67,000 employees between 2007 and 2023 as a result of already implemented restructuring plans and agreements with labour unions, la Repubblica reported citing a report by the country's Fisac-Cgil banking labour union.
+Some 17,000 new workers will be employed in the same period of time, the report added.

 The company will assess all options to protect its interests after a Montenegro court blocked the sale of its 41.7 percent stake in power utility Elektroprivreda Crne Gore, the chief executive of A2A told reporters on Thursday.